 This depends entirely on the cruise line and which ship you're on.
 If a cruise is a loop cruise (meaning it leaves from a port in the USA and Returns to a Port in the USA) you more than likely are not Required to have a passport.

-Regardless, You will be required to provide proof of citizenship however and this means you must have
+Regardless, You will be required to provide proof of citizenship however and this means you must have a photo id and a legal birth certificate (not the cute certificate from the hospital with your footprint on it!).

 So technically speaking, NO, you do NOT necessarily have to have a passport in order to enjoy a cruise.